 - View the demo: Preview the activities your students will complete during each phase of E-Congress.
 View the demo by clicking the Learning Programs link from www.youthleadership.net and scrolling down to the E-Congress section.
 Click the View the Demo link. - Review the teacher planning guides: To assess the amount of preparation time and class time you will need to set aside for E-Congress.
-Most teachers use E-Congress for one ninety minute block per week or less during the four month duration. - Print the calendar: Look ahead for potential scheduling conflicts such as testing or holiday breaks. - Examine technology resources in your building: We estimate that students will need NINE blocks of 90 minutes to complete the simulation.
-Most phases require students to spend at least a portion of their work time online.
-If your students will have limited computer lab access during the simulation, consult the phase specific planning guides for hints on completing some activities in the regular classroom or contact us for advice. - Plan ahead: Weather, power outages and testing occur and it is best to think of alternatives for participating should something happen.
+Most teachers use E-Congress for one ninety-minute block per week or less during the three-month duration. - Print the calendar: Look ahead for potential scheduling conflicts such as testing or holiday breaks. - Examine technology resources: The National E-Congress is perfect for virtual learning or in person.
+We estimate that students will need NINE blocks of 90 minutes to complete the simulation.
+Most phases require students to spend a significant portion of their work time online.
+The entire program can be conducted virtually. - Plan ahead: Weather, power outages and testing occur, and it is best to think of alternatives for participating should something happen.
 Several teachers had their students work from home when the weather kept them from school.
 Avoid waiting until the last minute to complete phases. - Trimester Schedule?
 Call us to discuss how the National E-Congress can work for you. - National E-Congress and My E-Congress will not work simultaneously.
 You must withdraw from your My E-Congress before you may join the National E-Congress.
 Click on the My E-Congress tab and then click "Withdraw" underneath the name of your My E-Congress.